Izabella (the Woodstock Strat)

 Why This Guitar Matters

-• The guitar is among the most technically documented in rock: the Met's object record lists parts-level specs down to knob color, trem type, and explicit modification notes
+• The guitar is among the most technically documented: the Met's object record lists parts-level specs down to knob color, trem type, and explicit modification notes

 • Sold at Sotheby's in 1990 for $324,000 โ€” at the time one of the highest prices ever paid for a musical instrument at auction